Skip to content

 A quick note on cameras

 We are investigating the types of cameras that best convey a remote simulation scenario.
-These include fixed-angle cameras (such as utilising those cameras already within a simulation suite), handheld or accessible cameras, such as a body-worn GoPro or even utilising a 360-degree camera, which can then be explored by participants or debriefer using their mouse to navigate the 360 recorded space.
+These include fixed-angle cameras (such as utilising those cameras already within a simulation suite), handheld or accessible cameras, such as a body-worn GoPro or even a 360-degree camera, which can then be explored by participants or debriefer using their mouse to navigate the 360 recorded space.

 A remote camera and microphone in a hospital bay ready to record a virtual sim

-The advantage of the passive approach is that we do get to be involved in the process, however, there may only be one or two fixed-view cameras impacting on your impression of the scenario.
+The advantage of the passive approach is that we do get to be involved in the process, however, there may only be one or two fixed-view cameras impacting your impression of the scenario.
 It may recreate some of the visceral feelings we get in a resus but you are still physically and psychologically removed.
 The alternate scenario adds an element of interactivity but the action in the room won’t reflect reality as it won’t directly represent the real team.
 Both measures will need clear learning objectives that fit these new methods.
-One interesting thought is if this actually represents the way senior doctors view their department and “direct” their juniors remotely without the need to physically be present (i.e. overnight on calls)?
+One interesting thought is if this represents the way senior doctors view their department and “direct” their juniors remotely without the need to physically be present (i.e. overnight on calls).

 Others have tried methods such as Telesimbox where a video is played whilst a facilitator guides the learners (over video) through a pre-set scenario.